 About KEO films

-KEO is an integrated broadcast, commercial and digital production company that this year topped the Televisual Production 100 Peer Poll for TV Indies.
+KEO is an integrated broadcast, commercial and digital production company that topped the Televisual Production 100 Peer Poll for TV Indies in 2012.
 We develop and produce content that has something to say, and has a reason to exist beyond achieving ratings.

 The company's innovative approach has resulted in its programming becoming both ratings powerhouses and award winners, a fact well illustrated by our most recent production slate which includes Skint, a four part series for C4, Hugh’s Fish Fight, 2 series for C4 and Terry Pratchett: Choosing to Die, a one off documentary for BBC 2.

 KEO brings a strong, ethical brand reputation through its work and integration with Hugh Fearnley-Whittingstall, twice named Observer Campaigner of the Year, and the hugely successful River Cottage brand, now in it’s 14th iteration.